vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Brahmahrada--Bb.
 X. 28, 16–17 (pro.
 Bilvapatraka-P. VI.
 129.11 (one of thc

-bably used 10 a secondary sease), 12 tirthas of Siva)
+bably used 10 a secondary sease), 12 tirthas of Śiva)

 Bc III, 13, 52 Bulvāva0d(10th out of the 12 vanes